NCSE Regulation of Lobbying Act 2015

 Section 6(4) of the Act requires each public body to publish a list of designated public officials of the body.

-1. To allow members of the public identify those persons who are designated public officials; and
+1. To allow members of the public to identify who is a designated public official

 Regulation of Lobbying Act 2015